🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Blog

-One of the most fundamental advantages of Spring Boot is the paradigm of convention over configuration reducing the overhead heavily.
-Even so, there is a tiny pitfall in the default behavior of Spring Boot's RestTemplateBuilder that is probably not what you are really aiming for.
-So, be sure that you have configured it manually.
+One of the most fundamental advantages of Spring Boot is the paradigm of convention over configuration, using default settings to reduce overhead work for developers.
+Even so, there is a tiny pitfall in the default behavior of Spring Boot’s RestTemplateBuilder that could lead to reliability issues.

 @RestController